Shared Server Deployment (HPC / Slurm)¶

 Overview¶

-The application supports a shared server deployment model on HPC clusters managed by Slurm.
-Any team member can run the connect script — it automatically checks for an existing server, starts one if needed, and creates an SSH tunnel.
-No dedicated admin is required.
+The app supports a shared-server deployment on Slurm-managed HPC clusters.
+Any team member can run the connect script.
+It checks for an existing server, starts one if needed, and creates the SSH tunnel.
+No dedicated admin needed.

-This replaces the earlier model where every annotator launched a separate Slurm job, which was wasteful of cluster resources and harder to coordinate.
+This replaces the earlier model, where every annotator launched their own Slurm job.
+That wasted cluster resources and was harder to coordinate.

 System Architecture¶